Introduction

 What are some common types of alternative investments?

-Alternative investments can encompass a wide range of assets, including but not limited to, real estate, commodities, hedge funds, private equity, and collectibles.
+Alternative investments can encompass a wide range of assets, including but not limited to real estate, commodities, hedge funds, private equity, and collectables.

 Why are alternative investments considered risky?